New Results on Equilibria in Strategic Candidacy: Introduction

-Many questions remain unsolved.
-In particular, studying the solution concepts (such as Nash equilibria or strong equilibria) of a candidacy game would help predicting the set of actual candidates and therefore the outcome of the vote, and therefore help to better design elections.
-However, little is known about this: we only know that for any reasonable voting rule, there are some candidacy games for which the set of all candidates is not a Nash equilibrium, and that for voting trees, there exist a candidacy game with no pure strategy Nash equilibrium.
+Studying the equilibria of a candidacy game helps predicting the set of actual candidates and therefore the outcome of the vote.
+However, little is known about this: we only know that for any reasonable voting rule, there are some candidacy games for which the set of all candidates is not a pure Nash equilibrium, that there exist candidacy games with no pure Nash equilibria, and that a specific rule, defined from the successive elimination procedure and assuming that voters reason by backward induction, all candidacy games have a pure Nash equilibrium.
+We do not know, for instance, whether pure Nash equilibria always exist for common voting rules such as plurality, Borda or Copeland.

 In this paper, we go further in this direction and prove some positive as well as some negative results.
-We first consider the case of 4 candidates and show that a pure strategy Nash equilibrium always exists for Condorcet-consistent rules.
-Then we show that for Copeland and uncovered set there is always an equilibrium in pure strategies, whichever the number of candidates (although {\em strong} equilibria are not guaranteed to exist).
-On the negative side, we show that for plurality, for at least 4 candidates, and for maximin for at least 5 candidates, there are candidacy games without Nash equilibria.
+We first consider the case of {\em four} candidates and show that for an odd number of voters, a pure Nash equilibrium always exists for Condorcet-consistent rules, while for most scoring rules and as well as for single transferable vote and plurality with runoff, this is not the case.
+Over the {\em five} candidate frontier, we know very few rules that, can still guarantee the existence of an equilibrium.
+We show that for the Copeland rule, and an odd number of voters, there is always a pure Nash equilibrium, whichever the number of candidates.
+On the negative side, we show that for most scoring rules, for at least four candidates, and for Borda, maximin, and the uncovered set for at least five candidates, and for the top cycle with at least seven candidates, there are candidacy games without pure Nash equilibria.
+We also prove a simple impossibility theorem showing that {\em strong} Nash equilibria are not guaranteed to exist provided the voting rule satisfies two mild conditions satisfied by most common rules.

-Although it seems that strategic candidacy has not been considered yet in computational social choice, it is related to some questions that have received some attention in this community.
-First, the existence of strong equilibria is highly related to a stronger variant of candidate control, termed \emph{consenting control}, where candidates have their word to say about being deleted or added.
-Other somewhat less related works that also consider a dynamic set of candidates are candidate cloning~\cite{ElkindFS11}, possible winners with new candidates~\cite{ChevaleyreLMMX12}, and the unavailable candidate model~\cite{LuBoutilier10}.

 The paper unfolds as follows.
 In Section \ref{sec:model} we define the strategic candidacy games and give a few preliminary results.
-In Section \ref{sec:4candidates} we focus on the case of 4 candidates, whereas the case of 5 candidates or more is considered in Section \ref{sec:more}.
-Section \ref{sec:control} relates the candidacy game to candidate control.
+In Section \ref{sec:4candidates} we focus on the case of four candidates.
+The case of five candidates is considered in Section \ref{sec:5candidates}.
+Section \ref{sec:more} deals with candidacy games with more candidates.
+In Section \ref{sec:control} we discuss strong Nash equilibria, and relate the candidacy game to candidate control.
 Finally, in Section \ref{sec:further} we discuss further issues.